 When I go for coffee-flavoured cakes, I like it REALLY tasting like coffee.
 But most out there don’t really hit the spot for me.
 So I finally got down to working out a recipe that ticked all the boxes for me.

 I went to town with this one and even included the coffee grounds from the coffee I brewed – talk about #zerowaste!
-I used a Nespresso capsule here, but if you can also use the grounds from freshly brewed drip coffee.
+(I used a Nespresso capsule here)

 It’s gluten-free and not too sweet, so everyone can enjoy it!

 P.S.
 I love this ‘IF YOU CARE’ brand of parchment paper.
 It’s chlorine-free, unbleached, and the company sources from responsibly-managed forests (FSC).
 PLUS they’re so durable that I can use them several times over!

 Used coffee grounds from 1 coffee capsule (~20g)

 ½ tsp salt

 - Preheat oven to 170C and butter a round cake tin (25cm)

 - In a medium heatproof bowl, melt the chocolate, butter, espresso and salt over a pot of simmering water, stirring occasionally.
 Once melted, leave aside to cool

 - In a large bowl, whisk the eggs and sugar until pale.
 You can use a electric hand whisk for this